Title I, Part A CloseoutReport fiscal year expenditures to calculate Title I, Part A unspent funds.

 ED guidance on ESSA.

-Non-Regulatory Guidance – Local Educational Agency Identification and Selection of School Attendance Areas and Schools and Allocation of Title I Funds to Those Areas and Schools (DOC)
+LEA Identification and Selection of School Attendance Areas and Schools and Allocation of Title I Funds to Those Areas and Schools (DOC)

-ED guidance outlining how LEAs identify eligible Title I school attendance areas and schools and allocate funds to those attendance areas and schools.
+ED non-regulatory guidance outlining how LEAs identify eligible Title I school attendance areas and schools and allocate funds to those attendance areas and schools.

-Non-Regulatory Guidance – Title I Fiscal Issues: Maintenance of Effort Comparability Supplement, not Supplant Carryover Consolidating Funds in Schoolwide Programs Grantback Requirements (PDF)
+Title I Fiscal Issues: Maintenance of Effort Comparability Supplement, not Supplant Carryover Consolidating Funds in Schoolwide Programs Grantback Requirements (PDF)

-ED guidance updating section E of the Title I fiscal issues guidance released in May 2006 addressing consolidating funds in schoolwide programs.
+ED non-regulatory guidance updating section E of the Title I fiscal issues guidance released in May 2006 addressing consolidating funds in schoolwide programs.

-Non-Regulatory Guidance: Fiscal Changes and Equitable Services Requirements Under the ESSA
+Fiscal Changes and Equitable Services Requirements Under the ESSA